mathjax/MathJax-third-party-extensions/sqrtspacing/README.md

 You may download a version that can be used with earlier versions of MathJax from here:
 	https://github.com/evgenystan/sqrtspacing

-The file needs to be placed in the [MathJax]\extensions\HTML-CSS\ folder and loaded with the following configuration:
+The file needs to be placed in the [MathJax]\extensions\sqrtspacing\ folder and loaded with the following configuration:

      <script type="text/x-mathjax-config>
      MathJax.Hub.Config({
-       extensions: ["HTML-CSS/sqrtspacing.js"],
+       extensions: ["sqrtspacing/sqrtspacing.js"],
      });
      </script>